vandeplaslab/image2image-docs/docs/apps/elastix.md

 The folder normally contains the following sub-folders:

 - Cache - contains the pre-processed images and masks.
+You should check this folder when registration fails and see whether the pre-processed images look anything alike.
 - Images - contains the registered images.
+This folder will contain any `registered` data including images, GeoJSONs, point data, etc.
 - Logs - contains the logs of the registration process.
+This can be useful to check what `commands` were executed on the project.
 - Progress - contains the progress of the registration process.
+This folder contains miscellaneous files that are used to keep track of the registration process.
 - Transformations - contains the transformation matrices.
+This folder contains the `elastix` transformation data that can be used to transform the microscopy images (and any associated data) to the new coordinate system.